hpaluch/PIC32MX470-Curiosity/README.md

 > see project No 2 below for details and also [mx470siren/](mx470siren)
 > folder- it is not yet siren, because
 > I'm totally exhausted, but someday it will be....
+>
+> But it is at 500 Hz instead of 1000 Hz, need to evaluate DMA and multipliers...

 I recently acquired: